Multi-View Class Incremental Learning: Experiments

 \subsection{Investigating the generalization of MVCNet to familiar views}

-Before concluding our work, we place the proposed method in a more general MVCIL scenario where partial views belonging to a certain class are not used for the training process, e.g., there is no overlapping between the views of the same class for training and testing.
+Before concluding our work, we place the proposed method in a more general MVCIL scenario where partial views belonging to a certain class are excluded from the training process but used for testing.
+Specifically, there is no overlap between the views of the same class during both the training and testing stages.
 This investigates the generalization of a model to familiar but untrained views during inference time.
 Take COIL-20(4) and COIL-20(8) datasets as examples.
 Note that they are drawn by step sizes of $90^{\circ}$ and $45^{\circ}$ from 20 classes in which each class is represented by 4 views and 8 views, respectively.
 Here we select 3 views of each class from the COIL-20(4) dataset for training a model and the remaining one for testing its generalization.
 Similarly, we train a model using 7 views of each class from the COIL-20(8) dataset and the remaining one for testing.

 Table \ref{Table_7} first records the results of different methods on these familiar views and then shows the performance gap compared to the counterparts of fully shared views between training and test, as reported in Tables \ref{Table_2} and \ref{Table_3}.
-Note that, in the two cases, MVL baselines only remember the class learned last time and the results on Avg Acc are similar.
+Note that, in these two cases, MVL baselines only remember the class learned last time and the results on Avg Acc are similar.
 Hence, we omit them and use the Offline Acc instead.
-It can be seen from Table \ref{Table_7} that all methods experience a certain degree of performance degradation when facing familiar views.
-In general, MVL baselines exhibit significant vulnerability even in the case of being trained offline over all classes; CIL baselines struggle in the MVCIL paradigm.
+The results presented in Table \ref{Table_7} demonstrate that all methods exhibit a certain level of performance degradation when confronted with familiar views.
+On the whole, MVL baselines exhibit notable vulnerability even in the case of being trained offline over all classes; CIL baselines struggle in the MVCIL paradigm.
 By contrast, the proposed method is significantly superior to them.
-This indicates the generalization of MVCNet to familiar views.
+This indicates the robust generalization of MVCNet to familiar views.